Updated: June 30, 2020

 Q: What is social distancing?

 A: States and communities around the country are taking steps to reduce human contact to slow the spread of COVID-19.
-According to the Centers for Disease Control and Prevention (CDC), “social distancing” is a public health practice that encourages avoiding large crowds or group gatherings
+According to the CDC, “social distancing” is a public health practice that encourages avoiding large crowds or group gatherings and staying at least 6 feet away from other people.

 Q: What can I do to help the community?